Bit2Me bug bounty

 • Tab-nabbing.

-• Vulnerabilities related to autocomplete forms.
+• Vulnerabilities related to form auto-completion.

 • Lack of headers or flags (CSP, X-Frame-Options, Strict-Transport-Security, Content-sniffing, HTTPOnly flag, link attributes "noopener noreferrer", etc.) that cannot lead to direct exploitation.

-• Lack of good practices in SSL / TLS configuration.
+• Lack of good practices in SSL/TLS configuration.

-• Support for HTTP methods as OPTIONS.
+• Support for HTTP methods like OPTIONS.

 • MITM attacks that require physical access to a user's device.